 Tarentum police charge 2 in armed burglary of home

 Jun.
-26—Two brothers are wanted in connection with a home burglary in Tarentum on Monday night, and three other unidentified suspects were believed to be involved, Chief William Vakulick
+26—Two brothers are wanted in connection with a home burglary in Tarentum on Monday night, and three unidentified suspects were believed to be involved, Chief William Vakulick said.

 Police charged Winal Anthony Reddix, 21, of Natrona Heights and Manrico Reddix, 15, of Clairton with felony counts of burglary, robbery, conspiracy, criminal trespass, theft and carrying a firearm without a license.